vinneli/hot-mock-middleware/README.md

 # hot-mock-middleware

-`hot-mock-middleware` is a express middleware that creates mock service.
+A express middleware that creates mock server.
 Your can specify a directory, the files under the directory are mock files that export interface definitions，support for real-time refresh based on 'require' dynamic analysis.

-### Installation
+## Installation
 ```sh
 $ npm install --save-dev hot-mock-middleware
 ```

-### Quick start
+## Quick start

 1. Create a directory `mock-server`, then create the file `app.js`, the content is：
 ```js